+Why don’t you start with sth like.
+In order to tune the gate reflectometry system measurements will be initially performed at 4k.
+Such temperatures are needed for….
+During the first year of my PhD I have already prepared a 4K dip stick for such reflectometry measurements (then you can describe the stick).
+I would not now go into double quantum dots.
+When you will characterized the gate reflectometry initially you will start with single quantum dots and then you move towards double quantum dots.

 Double quantum dots samples are grown on silicon wafers and then cutted in 5x5 mm pieces.
 They need to be dipped into the liquid helium dewar for cooling.
 For this purpose Plexiglas sticks (Figure 5), were used.
-Sample was positioned on the top of the stick on the so called sample holder.
-Since, electrical signals needs to be delivered and afterwards measured from the sample, sample holder is done as printed circuit board (PCB) which routes all the electrical signals to and from the sample.
-From the room temperature instruments, DC electrical signals are sent through the low thermal conductive twisted pair wires finishing in PCB connector and radio frequency signals are sent through coaxial cables.
-Going from PCB DC connector, DC signals are low pass filtered with on PCB RC filters (Figure 4) to reduce thermal noise from the wires.
-After low pass filtering, DC signals are routed to the gold plated bonding pads around area in the middle of the PCB (sample area) on which 5x5 mm DQD sample is glued with silver paste (Figure 4).
+The sample can be positioned on the top of the stick on the so called sample holder.
+Since, electrical signals needs to be delivered and afterwards measured from the sample, the sample holder is done as printed circuit board (PCB) which routes all the electrical signals to and from the sample.
+From the room temperature instruments, DC electrical signals are sent through the low thermal conductive twisted pair wires finishing in a PCB connector and radio frequency signals are sent through coaxial cables.
+Going from PCB DC connector, DC signals are low pass filtered with sourface mounted RC filters (Figure 4) to reduce thermal noise from the wires.
+After low pass filtering, DC signals are routed to the gold plated bonding pads around area in the middle of the PCB (sample area) on which a typically 5x5 mm sample is glued with silver paste (Figure 4).
 Electrical contacts from PCB bonding pads to on the sample bonding pads electrically connected to the DQD gates are achieved by wedge wire bonding technique.
 RF coaxial lines are finishing on the PCB mounted SMP connectors.
 After SMP connector, using bias tee, DC signal is added to the RF signal.
 From there signal is routed to the PCB bonding pads.
 SMP connectors and bias tees can be seen on Figure 4.
 Further these signals are connected to DQD gates with the same wedge wire bonding technique.